cell-5/one-click-hugo-cms/site/content/values/_index.md

   - heading: "Encourage small businesses & profit sharing"
     text: >
-      We proudly redistribute 15% of profit as bonuses to our Philippines team in December each year.
+      We proudly redistribute 10% of profit as bonuses to our Philippines team at year end.

-      We encourage our team to do side-hussles, or be enterpenuerial provided they deliver for us, and we offer a leadership and micro-finance scheme for anyone in the team with an idea they are willing to lead and execute.
+      We encourage our team to do side-hussles, or be enterpenuerial provided they deliver for us.
+We offer a leadership and micro-finance scheme for anyone in the team with an idea they are willing to lead and execute.

       For clients, we offer fee discounts in exchange for equity.
 This is a no-brainer as we only partner with clients that can convince us their business has merit and is focused on long term value.